Interstate 70 in Maryland: Route description

 I-70 has several official designations along its course through Maryland.
 The Interstate Highway is designated Eisenhower Memorial Highway from the Pennsylvania state line east to I-270 in Frederick.
-The highway received this designation from a 1973 act of Congress commemorating the route of the 1919 US Army convoy from Washington, D.C., to San Francisco, California, in which President Dwight D. Eisenhower participated, an ordeal that served as one of his inspirations for the Interstate Highway System.
+The highway received this designation from a 1973 act of Congress commemorating the route of the 1919 U.S. Army convoy from Washington, D.C., to San Francisco, California, in which President Dwight D. Eisenhower participated, an ordeal that served as one of his inspirations for the Interstate Highway System.
 All of I-70 in Frederick County was designated the Korean War Veterans Memorial Highway by the Maryland General Assembly in 2002.
 Large stone markers featuring reliefs of the Korean Peninsula were erected in the median of I-70 in Myersville and Mount Airy in 2004.
 Along its concurrency with US 40 from I-270 in Frederick to east of West Friendship, I-70 is known as Baltimore National Pike.
 The Interstate is unnamed from US 40 near West Friendship to its eastern terminus in Baltimore.
 Like all mainline Interstates, I-70 is a part of the National Highway System for its entire length.